 Next, print out this simple ornament template.

-Line up your 5″x7″ piece of watercolor paper over the large rectangle surrounding the ornament in the template.
-If your watercolor paper has a smooth side, the smooth side should be on top (not facing the template).
+Line up the 5″x7″ piece of watercolor paper over the large rectangle surrounding the ornament in the template.
 Hold the template and the watercolor paper over a bright window or a light box.
 You should now be able to see the ornament through the watercolor paper.
-Use a pencil to trace over the ornament.
+Then, use a pencil to trace over the ornament.

 For this step, you can customize and be as creative as you want to!
 The important thing is to make sure that your holiday message stays within the ornament.
-In the example below, I created diagonal Kaitlin Style calligraphy using the ombré watercolor calligraphy technique.
-However, I encourage you to use the calligraphy or hand-lettering style and message that appeals to you!
+In the example below, I created diagonal Kaitlin Style calligraphy using the watercolor calligraphy technique.
+Feel free to use the calligraphy style and the message that most appeals to you!

 4. Paint Pine Boughs